 The city still has a penchant for fast living and indulgence, and the Pavilion is one of its top tourist attractions.
 Fully restored to its magnificent glory, this is one attraction that really should be seen to be believed.

 The adjacent royal stables have since been converted to a museum and concert space, the Brighton Dome, and are also well worth a visit.
-Placed slap bang in the middle of the city, you are perfectly placed to take in the many delights that Brighton’s theatre district once your tour has finished.
+Situated slap bang in the middle of the city, you are perfectly placed to take in the many delights of Brighton’s theatre district once your tour has finished.